 Electromechanical Equipment Assemblers must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Electromechanical Equipment Assemblers need abilities such as near vision, arm-hand steadiness, and finger dexterity in order to perform their job at a high level.
+For example, Electromechanical Equipment Assemblers need abilities such as arm-hand steadiness, finger dexterity, and near vision in order to perform their job at a high level.
 The list below shows several important abilities for Electromechanical Equipment Assemblers, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Electromechanical Equipment Assemblers frequently use skills like operations monitoring, quality control analysis, and troubleshooting to perform their job effectively.
+Electromechanical Equipment Assemblers frequently use skills like operations monitoring, quality control analysis, and reading comprehension to perform their job effectively.
 The list below shows several critical skills for Electromechanical Equipment Assemblers, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.